Today In History logo TIH

 1944

-168 Allied airmen — mostly RAF and USAAF — arrived at Buchenwald concentration camp after the Gestapo classified them…
+168 Allied airmen, mostly from the RAF and USAAF, arrived at Buchenwald concentration camp after the Gestapo classifi…

-168 Allied airmen — mostly RAF and USAAF — arrived at Buchenwald concentration camp after the Gestapo classified them as "terror fliers" rather than prisoners of war.
-New Zealand Squadron Leader Phil Lamason organized the men's resistance until their transfer to Stalag Luft III two months later, saving most of their lives.
+168 Allied airmen, mostly from the RAF and USAAF, arrived at Buchenwald concentration camp after the Gestapo classified them as "terror fliers" rather than legitimate prisoners of war, stripping them of Geneva Convention protections.
+New Zealand Squadron Leader Phil Lamason organized the men's resistance inside the camp, demanding their transfer to a proper POW facility.
+After two months of exposure to Buchenwald's horrors, most of the airmen were transferred to Stalag Luft III, their survival largely attributed to Lamason's leadership and the Luftwaffe's intervention.

 1944